If I practice at the Legal Aid Bureau, am I really an attorney?

 What do I do if I have any other questions about the Bureau or the application process?

-E-mail our Vice President of Membership at HLABMembership2019@gmail.com.
+E-mail our Vice Presidents of Membership at HLABMembership2022@gmail.com.
 Tips for completing the application successfully are also included in the application packet.